garrandall/popular-music-data/tracks/water-runs-dry-boyz-ii-men.md

 We'll make the biggest mistakes of our lives
 Don't do it baby

-No, oooooooooh, oh, oh
+No, oh
-No, oooooooooh, oh, oh
+No, oh

 Don't do it baby
-No, oooooooooh, oh, oh, oh, oh
+No, oh, oh, oh
-No, oooooooooh, oh, oh, oh, oh
+No, oh, oh, oh

 Don't do it baby